27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 Heritage Duck Pond Park is a beautiful park with soccer and baseball courts.
 People can also go for a walk around the 16-acre stocked pond.
 It’s one of the best secret fishing spots San Antonio can offer.
 Fishing is free, and people can catch and release it yearly.

 The park has a gazebo, a chapel, a picnic spot, and a covered bridge.
-This place is also famous for ducks and turtles.
-However, authorities advise staying away from them.
+It is also famous for ducks and turtles, but authorities advise staying away from them.

-The place is excellent for throwing lines into the water and relaxing.
-The best catches from the duck pond are bass and catfish.
+The place is excellent for relaxing and throwing lines into the water.
+Bass and catfish are the best catches from the duck pond.

 • Entry Fee: Park Entry and fishing are free.
-To rent the pavilion in the park, people need to pay $15 per hour with a 4-hour contract on weekdays, and weekends it is $30.
+On weekdays, people need to pay $15 per hour with a 4-hour contract to rent the pavilion in the park, and on weekends, it is $30.

 • Address: 900 S Ellison Dr, San Antonio, TX 78245